HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 - U+003E GREATER-THAN SIGN (>)
 - EOF
   - Reconsume in the after attribute name state.
+- U+0024 DOLLAR SIGN ($)
+- U+0025 PERCENT SIGN (%)
+- U+002B PLUS SIGN (+)
+- U+002D HYPHEN-MINUS (-)
+- U+005E CIRCUMFLEX ACCENT (^)
+- U+007E TILDE (~)
+  - If the current tag token is an operation tag token and the current attribute name is an ordinary attribute name:
+    - Set the temporary buffer to the empty string.
+Append the current input character to the temporary buffer.
+    - Switch to the speical attribute operator in attribute name state.
+  - Otherwise:
+    - Treat it as per the "anything else" entry below.
 - U+003D EQUALS SIGN (=)
   - Switch to the before attribute value state.
 - ASCII upper alpha